Schola Cantorum

 Singing sample

-We request a brief sample of your singing, from both veteran participants and new registrants.
 These days it is relatively easy to record decent audio on one’s cell phone (i-phone or android) and to e-mail out the resulting audio file.
 But let us know if another way would be better, or if you have technical questions.

 Schola Cantorum’s Music Director Barry Torres reviews the samples, and in many cases talks with individual singers in advance of the Workshop.
 You can be sure that Barry, a teacher of long experience, will be listening with a compassionate and understanding ear.
 A primary goal of the Workshop to help all applicants and participants to improve their vocal skills.